Water fluoridation in the United States: History

 In April 2015, fluoride levels in the United States were lowered for the first time in 50 years to the minimum recommended level of 0.7ppm, because excess fluoride exposure had become a common issue for children's teeth, visible in the form of white splotches.
 This decision was based on the results of two national surveys (1999–2004 NHANES) which assessed the prevalence of dental fluorosis, and found that two out of five adolescents had tooth streaking or spottiness on their teeth - an increase of mostly very mild or mild forms.

 On September 24, 2024, a federal judge ordered the U.S. Environmental Protection Agency (EPA) to take regulatory action citing the findings of an extensive federal review of many studies published in peer-reviewed scientific and medical journals showing a dosage-dependent negative impact on children's IQs.
 District Court Judge Edward Chen ruled that the current recommended fluoridation level of 0.7 ppm "poses an unreasonable risk of reduced IQ in children."
 The judge based his ruling largely on a comprehensive review of the scientific literature by the U.S. National Toxicology Program (NTP), a federal inter-agency program within the U.S. Department of Health & Human Service (HHS).

+In determining this unreasonable risk under the Toxic Substances Control Act (TSCA), the court relied on pooled benchmark dose (BMD) modeling, which identified a hazard level—or point of departure—where a 1-point drop in a child's IQ is expected for every 0.28 mg/L of fluoride in a pregnant mother's urine.
+The court noted that because median maternal urinary fluoride levels in the U.S. are approximately 0.8 mg/L, the safety margin required by standard risk assessment protocols is insufficient or non-existent for pregnant populations.